barryclark/jekyll-now/_posts/2015-11-8-testing-model-validations-with-rspec-3.md

 ---
 layout: post
 title: Testing model validations with RSpec 3+
+excerpt: "There are certainly many ways that Rails model validations can be tested.
+You can find three of them in this article."
 ---

 There are many ways of testing a Rails model validations.
 Let's explore a few of them.
 We will test a very simple `Books` model, that requires to have a title: